 ABOUT THE PDL

-The Parallel Data Lab at Carnegie Mellon University is academia's premiere storage systems research center.
-An interdisciplinary group, its 40-50 members come mainly from the Computer Science and ECE Departments.
-We also have a lot of friends in industry who generously provide us with advice, and some of the funding and equipment necessary to carry out our research.
+The Parallel Data Lab at Carnegie Mellon University is academia's premiere data systems research center.
+An interdisciplinary group, its 50+ researchers come mainly from the Computer Science and ECE Departments.
+PDL also has a lot of friends in industry who generously provide us with advice, and some of the funding and equipment necessary to carry out our research.

 Brief Research Overview